JennEYoon/DeFi-ml/pyfinance/readme.md

 #### To do:
   * Reproduce Black-Scholes option pricing model in python.
 Try first on my own, then peak to help speed up dev.
   * Also try time-series analysis (forecasting) on stocks or WTI futures.
+  * This will be a good place to show downloading data into Excel spreadsheet, then using it to calculate returns, correlation, forecast price for future.